acristofari/asa-bcp/fortran/README.md

     * `makemaster`,
     * `README.md`.

-2. See the file `syntax.txt` to know how to call ASA-BCP, change algorithm parameters and get output values.
+2. See the file `usage.txt` to know how to call ASA-BCP in Fortran, change algorithm parameters and get output values.

 3. See the files `main.f90` and `problem.f90` for an example.
-To run the example, first create the executable file by compiling `asa_bcp.f90`, `main.f90` and `problem.f90`, and then run the executable file.
+   To run the example first create the executable file by compiling `asa_bcp.f90`, `main.f90` and `problem.f90`, and then run the executable file.
 The solution found by the algorithm will be reported in the file `opt_sol.txt` and the final statistics will be reported in the file